• Skip to primary navigation

 And today, I’m sharing my favourite recipe for pork and cabbage hotpot, made with juicy chunks of pork shoulder, lots of vegetables and a sauce flavoured with apples and mustard.

-I’ve been making this hotpot for years, and it always gets rave reviews from friends and family.
-There are only a few ingredients in this dish, but they all work together perfectly.
+I've been making this hotpot for years, and it always gets rave reviews from friends and family.
+This dish is made with only a few ingredients, but they all work together perfectly.

 The hotpot is slow-cooked in the oven for 2 hours.
 During this time the shredded cabbage releases its juices which combine with the apples and mustard to form an amazing gravy, while the connective tissue in the pork shoulder melts away, leaving the meat soft and fork-tender.